BackendExpert/table-vscode-extension/README.md

 # Documentation

+- Following is the Documentation of this VScode Extension

 | Tag  | Description |
 | ------------- | ------------- |
 | .tbl-col2-row2  | 2 columns and 2 rows Table  |